backstage/backstage/.changeset/good-lemons-lick.md

 '@backstage/plugin-scaffolder-backend-module-rails': patch
 ---

-Exporting a module for the new Backend System on `/alpha`
+Exporting a default module for the new Backend System